KathiSa/climateindoorsimulation/ProgramStart.md

 python3 -m app
 ```

 Your backend has been started.
-Now you can use the backend, for example to work with Jupyter Notebooks.

 Note: You can find a step by step guide including pictures below.